release-engineering/buildmetadata-maven-plugin/README.md

 Runtime Example
 -------

-Assuming the plugin configuration in pom matches the example provisded above the following command will create a buildmetadata.xml file in the generated jar file under the META-INF direcory of the archive.
+Assuming the plugin configuration in pom matches the example provided above the following command will create a buildmetadata.xml file in the generated jar file under the META-INF direcory of the archive.

 `mvn install`